flexseth/bioboxfinal/README.md

 There are use cases for including multiple bio blocks on the same page (About us).

 **Gravatar**
+A default WordPress Avatar will display if the user has not set up their Globally Recognized Avatar (Gravatar).
 In order for the Gravatar to display, the block creator must have a Gravatar set up with the email they are using to log into this WordPress installation.
+If this is correct, when you add yourself as a user to the website should pull your Gravatar into the Users page in the Dashboard.

 Learn more and make your Gravatar [here](http://gravatar.com)